 4.1 Analytics and Performance

-Google Search Console: Search performance data to improve our website's visibility and user experience
+Google Search Console: Search performance data to improve our website's visibility and user experience.
+No personal user data is collected through this integration

 4.2 Payment Processing